WarpWing/nvim-dickinson-directory/README.md

 This is protected under the MIT License.
 Please refer to the license in the repository root

 # Contributing
 Please make any pull requests or issues to suggest or implement changes.
 This is still in testing so expect breaking changes.
-You can also email me at chermsit@dickinson.edu or on Discord: WarpWing#3866
+You can also email me at chermsit@dickinson.edu or on Discord: WarpWing#3866 for discussion.